CloudeyIT/FluentValidation.Rules/README.md

 ## License

-Licensed under MIT.
+Licensed under MIT without trademark grant.
 Copyright © 2021 Cloudey IT Ltd

+**Cloudey® is a registered trademark of Cloudey IT Ltd**.
+Use of the Cloudey trademark is **NOT GRANTED** as part of the license of this repository and/or package, notwithstanding any notice in the license or other published material.
+Users of the code or material contained and/or distributed as part of this repository **ARE NOT** granted a license to use the Cloudey trademark by virtue of this repository and package being license under the MIT license.